-Full Sail University's Hall of Fame recognizes those who have made outstanding contributions to the world of entertainment, media, and the arts.Check Out What's Happening
+Full Sail University's Hall of Fame recognizes those who have made outstanding contributions to the world of entertainment, media, and the arts.Check Out Last Year's Events

 Six new graduates are chosen for the Hall of Fame each year.
 This honor serves as a tribute to the creative inspiration, technical brilliance, and determination of each inductee, their unyielding dedication to more than a decade of excellence in their professional career, and their heartfelt commitment to the students, faculty, staff, and graduates of Full Sail University.